pcuthbert/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Notes:

 1. See run_analysis.R script within this repo for detailed step by step instructions and explanatory comments
-2. See CodeBook.md within this repo for details regarding the variables
+2. See CodeBook.md within this repo for additional details regarding the variables, data and transformation